Medical Professionals Aspect Ratio 1200 384

 For Medical Professionals

-What if potent targeted therapies could be used following HSCT?
+What if potent targeted therapies could be used following HCT?

-Hematopoietic Stem Cell Transplant (HSCT) remains the only potentially curative option for patients with high-risk hematologic malignancies.
-However, many patients do not achieve long-term remission as around 40% of AML patients will relapse after HSCT.
-The prognosis for these patients is dismal since many, particularly those with early relapse, cannot tolerate the intensive or targeted chemotherapy that would be indicated in this setting.
+Hematopoietic Cell Transplant (HCT) remains the only potentially curative option for patients with high-risk hematologic malignancies.
+However, many patients do not achieve long-term remission as approximately 40% of AML patients will relapse after HCT.
+The prognosis for these patients, particularly those with early relapse, is dismal due to the limited treatment options and the inability of these patients to tolerate the intensive or targeted chemotherapy that would be indicated in this setting.

 By protecting healthy blood cells, our approach to HSC transplant expands the anti-leukemia armamentarium for patients with Acute Myeloid Leukemia (AML) and other blood cancers who have a poor prognosis with a high risk of relapse.